whatwg/web-history/README.md

-  In the following month, Hickson writes a related [Backwards Compatibility](http://ln.hixie.ch/?start=1085764602&count=1) blog posting in which is gives some more detail about the rationale behind the Web Applications 1.0 spec:
+  In the following month, Hickson writes a related [Backwards Compatibility](http://ln.hixie.ch/?start=1085764602&count=1) blog posting in which he gives some more detail about the rationale behind the Web Applications 1.0 spec:

   > Authors still want to write Web applications, and the currently